Which branch would you like to contact?

 Who does it apply to?

-The Council can specify the time (between midnight and 06:00) (the “specified time”) after which if any holder of a Premise Licence or Club Premises Certificate is authorised to sell or supply alcohol (whether or not they choose to do so) they are liable to pay the Levy
+The Council can specify the time (between midnight and 06:00) after which if any Premises Licence Holder or holder of a Club Premises Certificate, is authorised to sell or supply alcohol or provide late night refreshment (serving hot food) they are liable to pay the Levy whether or not they choose to do so (relevant late night alcohol authorisations and relevant late night refreshment authorisations).

 How much will it cost if my business is subject to the Late Night Levy?

-There is no reduction based on either the number of days you are permitted to trade beyond the specified time in a week, nor the number of hours you trade beyond the specified time, i.e. if you trade on one day a week beyond the specified time you are liable to pay the full Levy.
+There is no reduction based on either the number of days you are permitted to trade beyond the specified late night authorisation times in a week, nor the number of hours you trade beyond the Specified Time, i.e., if you trade on one day a week beyond the specified late night authorisation times you are liable to pay the full Levy.

 What is the procedure for the introduction of the Late Night Levy?

-Prior to the implementation of the Levy, the Licensing Authority must send a copy of its proposals to all affected premises, and put a notice of its proposal on its website and in the local newspaper.
-The notice must specify the start date for the Levy, the proposed specified time and any proposed permitted exemption or reduction categories.
+Prior to the implementation of the Levy, the Licensing Authority must send a copy of its proposals to all holders of Premises Licences and Club Premises Certificates whose licences or certificates permit them to sell alcohol or provide late night refreshment beyond the specified late night authorisation times, together with the Police and put a notice of its proposal on its website and in the local newspaper.
+The notice must specify the start date for the Levy, the proposed Specified Time and any permitted exemption or reduction categories, and the proportion of the Levy that will be given to the Police (at least 70%).

 Are there any exemptions?

 Licensing Authorities have the discretion to allow certain types of premises to be exempt from the Levy.
-Examples of discretionary exemptions include premises with overnight accommodation, bingo halls, theatres and cinemas, some country village pubs, premises which operate as part of a Business Improvement District with a “satisfactory” crime and disorder focus, and those only permitted to sell alcohol beyond the specified time on New Years Eve into New Years Day.
+Examples of premises which are included as being a discretionary exemption are premises with overnight accommodation, theatres and cinemas and country village pubs (pubs which are within a designated rural settlement with a population of less than 3,000), and additionally, premises which operate as part of a Business Improvement District with a ‘satisfactory’ crime and disorder focus.

 What are the discounts?